LayerZero-Labs/devtools/examples/oft-solana/README.md

 ```

 :warning: You may specify the `--additional-minters` flag to add a CSV of additional minter keys to the mint
 multisig.
-If you do not want to, you must specify `--only-oft-store store`.
+If you do not want to, you must specify `--only-oft-store true`.
 If you choose the latter approach, you can never
 substitute in a different mint authority.

 ### Update [layerzero.config.ts](./layerzero.config.ts)